 APPLYING TO FOUNDATION DIPLOMA IN ART & DESIGN

-Applicants are typically required to have between 96-112 UCAS tariff points depending on the programme applied for: BA (Hons) programmes 112 UCAS Tariff Points or more FdA programmes 96 UCAS Tariff Points or more Due to the creative nature of our programmes, we treat all applications on their own merit and welcome anyone who has the ability and aspirations to achieve at higher education.
+Due to the creative nature of our programmes, we treat all applications on their own merit and welcome anyone who has the ability and aspirations to achieve at higher education.
+Applicants have the opportunity to demonstrate their potential to us by showing their portfolio at an interview.
+Applicants are typically required to have between 96-112 UCAS Tariff points, primarily from Level 3 qualifications such as but not limited to A-Levels, UAL Diploma, BTEC diplomas or a Foundation Diploma in Art & Design.
 If you are predicted points below the stipulated range, or if you have any other qualifications or professional experience, please get in touch as we still may be able to consider you.
-Usually the majority of applicants will have successfully completed one of the following routes: • BTEC/UAL Extended Diploma • Foundation Studies in Art & Design • Access to HE • AVCE • A-Levels • Level 0 It is expected that all applicants will have a Level Two qualification (or equivalent) in literacy and numeracy.
+It is expected that all applicants will also have a Level Two qualification (or equivalent) in literacy.
 For mature applicants (i.e. 21+ years), emphasis will be placed on the portfolio review and interview session, which remains an important part of the selection procedure.

 UCAS TARIFF TABLE

 The UCAS website holds equivalency scores for all other qualifications aligned to the tariff system.
 Not all qualifications will have a defined tariff, in which case, applicants should contact the Admission Team for more information on eligibility.
 CALCULATE YOUR UCAS TARIFF >

 UCAS TARIFF POINTS

 See below for an overview of the tariff points for the most popular courses studied by the majority of applicants:

 BTEC Extended Diploma D*D*D* 168 DDD 144 DMM 120 MMM 112 MMP 80 MPP 64